Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 $$U(s) = R(s) + \gamma \max\limits_{a \in A(s)} \sum\limits_{s'}P(s'|s,a)U(s')\tag{17.4.1}$$

 In this question we are asking to compute the Bellman equation using $R(s,a)$ and $R(s,a,s')$.
-If the reward depends on the action then as we want to maximize the utility (see the $\max$ in the equation), we need to maximize our action too, so we can rewrite the Utility function as:
+If the reward depends on the action then, as we want to maximize the utility (see the $\max$ in the equation), we need to maximize our action too, so we can rewrite the Utility function as:

 $$U(s) = \max\limits_{a \in A(s)}\left[R(s,a) + \gamma\sum\limits_{s'}P(s'|s,a)U(s')\right]$$

 We are then asked to rewrite it using $R(s, a, s')$.
-This time the action depend of the action and on the resultant state, so we both need to put this term in the max over a and in the sum over s':
+This time the action depends on the previous state and on the resultant state, so we need to put this term in both the max over a and the sum over s':

 $$U(s) = \max\limits_{a \in A(s)}\sum\limits_{s'}P(s'|s,a)[R(s,a, s') + \gamma U(s')]$$